1996 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 1996 Nickel Error List

 The 1996 Jefferson nickel series presents an exciting opportunity for error coin collectors.
-With over 1.6 billion nickels produced in 1996, the high mintage creates a greater chance for error coins to occur.
+With over 1.6 billion nickels produced in 1996, the sheer volume of production creates a greater statistical chance for minting mistakes to occur and escape quality control.

 1. 1996-P Clipped Planchet Error

-A clipped planchet error happens when a planchet, or coin blank, is cut incorrectly during the minting process.
-This improper cut results in a missing piece along the edge of a coin.
-The error occurs when the metal strip feeding into the blanking press misaligns, causing the punch to overlap a previously cut hole or strike the edge of the strip.
+A clipped planchet error occurs when a coin blank (planchet) is cut incorrectly during the minting process, resulting in a missing piece along the coin’s edge.
+This happens when the metal strip feeding into the blanking press misaligns, causing the punch to overlap a previously cut hole or strike the edge of the strip.

 2. 1996-P Off-Center Strike Error